Andereoo/TkinterWeb/docs/TKINTERWEB.md

 **Do not use this widget unless absolutely nessessary.
 Instead use the [HtmlFrame widget](HTMLFRAME.md).**

-This API reference is provided becasue the HtmlFrame and HtmlLabel widgets are built on top of this widget.
-The underlying TkinterWeb widget can be accessed through the `html` property of the HtmlFrame and HtmlLabel widgets to access underlying settings and commands that are not a part of the HtmlFrame API.
+This API reference is provided becasue the HtmlFrame and HtmlLabel widgets are built on top of the TkinterWeb widget.
+This widget widget can be accessed through the `html` property of the HtmlFrame and HtmlLabel widgets to access underlying settings and commands that are not a part of the HtmlFrame API.

 ## Class API